Prices of Azerbaijani oil continue to rise

 By Zeyni Jafarov – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $0.67 on Dec.17 compared to the previous price, making up $52.19 per barrel, Trend reports with reference to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $0.96 on Dec.23 compared to the previous price, making up $52.05 per barrel, Trend reports with reference to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $51.61 per barrel on Dec.17, which is also $0.67 more compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $51.47 per barrel on Dec.23, which is also $0.96 more compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.